angular/angular/aio/content/guide/testing.md

 Focus on the `overrideComponent` method.

-<code-example path="testing/src/app/hero/hero-detail.component.spec.ts" region="override-component-method" header="app/hero/hero-detail.component.spec.ts (overrideComponent)" linenums="false"></code-example>
+<code-example path="testing/src/app/hero/hero-detail.component.spec.ts" region="override-component-method" header="app/hero/hero-detail.component.spec.ts (overrideComponent)"></code-example>

 It takes two arguments: the component type to override (`HeroDetailComponent`) and an override metadata object.
 The [override metadata object](#metadata-override-object) is a generic defined as follows: